 Balkan travel is safe — safer, in fact, than much else of the continent.
 While instances of petty crime in crowded areas and around bus/train stations do occur, travellers are statistically more likely to be robbed in Paris than they are in Belgrade.

-For the most part, if you practice basic common sense — ie. not flashing around cash or valuables — you should have a carefree Balkan travel experience.
+For the most part, if you practice basic common sense — ie. not flashing around cash or valuables, don’t walk home alone while drunk at night — you should have a carefree Balkan travel experience.
 That being said, take some extra caution when it comes to taxis.
 It is wise to know which companies are more trusted, make sure the cab is metered (and that the meter is running!), or agree upon a fixed price before entering the taxi.
 Also, retrieve your belongings before paying cab fare!

 Another thing to consider when travelling in the Balkans is travel insurance.
-We personally used World Nomads for our Balkans trip however it’s important to read the policy details to ensure it’s right for you.
+We personally used World Nomads for our Balkans trip and it is a great option to consider.
 Click here to get a quote from World Nomads.

 Balkan Travel Guide: Country by Country